 The Graduate and Professional Student Association (GPSA) elections will be held online from March 28th – 29th, 2018.
 Individuals who are elected will serve as part of the 68th Assembly from April 11th, 2018 – April, 2019.

 If you would like to know more about the positions, you can view description at: Positions

-If you would like to serve your fellow students, you can file you intent to run online at: Intent to Run
+If you would like to serve your fellow students, you must file online at: Intent to Run

-All graduate and professional students may vote online from 12:01am on March 29th until 11:59pm March 30th at: Vote
+All graduate and professional students are encouraged to vote online from 12:01am on March 28th until 11:59pm March 29th at: Vote

 Assembly of Delegates